 Khmer Rouge Prison Cages in Cambodia.

-As research for my novel, BACK, I recently visited the house of a senior Khmer Rouge cadre called Ta Mok, in Anlong Veng, the Khmer Rouge’s former headquarters after they were deposed by the Vietnamese army in 1979.
+As research for my novel, BACK, I visited the house of a senior Khmer Rouge cadre called Ta Mok, in Anlong Veng, the Khmer Rouge’s former headquarters after they were deposed by the Vietnamese army in 1979.

 Anlong Veng is not far from the Thai border, and Ta Mok, who was Brother Number 4 in the Khmer Rouge hierarchy, built a house and lived there openly, helping to direct a Khmer Rouge war of terror while the West looked the other way and quietly let China supply the Khmer Rouge through Thailand.